03.03.2023 | Nikolay Valiotti

 By the end of this process, you must create a dashboard that can help end-users make decisions based on the data you present, depending on their context and their familiarity with the KPIs.

 Today, most marketing strategies need you to make data-backed informed decisions.
-Getting the most out of your data may seem impossible until you use .
+Getting the most out of your data may seem impossible until you use a proper visualization type and visual arrangement.
 With different types of data dashboards, you can get high customizability and versatility for data analysis.
-This allows you to empower your team with data-driven decisions while setting up new goals based on better data clarity.
+This allows you to empower your team with data-driven decisions while setting up new business goals based on better data clarity.